Weather Forecast for Southern California - Los Angeles, Orange County, Inland Empire, Ventura County - Go Tech Daily

-LOS ANGELES (KABC) – Southern California will see mostly sunny skies on Friday and sunny, pleasant weather throughout the weekend.
+LOS ANGELES (KABC) – Southern California will see mostly sunny skies and nice weather throughout the weekend.

-The counties of Los Angeles and Orange will peak 66 degrees, with temperatures falling to 48 overnight.
+The counties of Los Angeles and Orange will reach a maximum of 71 degrees, with temperatures falling to 48 overnight.

 Get the latest rain updates with the free ABC7 Los Angeles app